-ATHLETE'S NAME BIRTH H DATE (MM/DD/YY)
+ATHLETE'S NAME BIRTH DATE (MM/DD/YY)

-SPORT SCH OOL/PARISH
+SPORT SCHOOL/PARISH

 ADDRESS City ZIP EMAIL

-GRADEAGEH OME PHONE CE ill
+GRADE AGE HOME PHONE CE LL

 PARISH REGISTRATION CITY

-Does your child have asthma: Y N Does your child have allergies: Y N If yes, please list:
+Does your child have asth ma: Y N Does your o child have allergies: Y N If yes, please list:

-Please list any other medical is ssues:
+list any other medical issu

 PARENT CONSENT:

-My daughter/son has my permission to participate in competitive sports in the Diocese of Greensburg CYO Programs.
-I do hereby release and forever discharge the above mentioned team, and/or parish/school/athletic association or their successors from any/all actions or suits in law or equity which I might hereafter have by reasons of injuries sustained by my child participating in sports or in transit to or from participation in sports.
-I also understand that it is my responsibility to determine my child's physical and mental readiness to participate in the Diocese of Greensburg Athletic Program for this season.
-By signing this form we agree to abide by the Handbook of Policies, Rules and Regulations of the Diocese of Greensburg, which has been distributed to each program.
+release and forever discha actions or suits in law or e transit to or from particip readiness to participate in arge the above mentioned quity which I might hereaf ation in sports.
+I also unde the Diocese of Greensburg team, and/or parish/sch ter have by reasons of ir rstand that it is my resp g Athletic Program for th he Diocese of Greensburg CYO Pro ool/athletic association or their su njuries sustained by my child partion onsibility to determine my child's his season.
+By signing this form wo which has been distributed to each uccessors from any/all cipating in sports or in physical and mental e agree to abide by the

-PRINT NAME OF PARENT/GUARDIAN D OATE SIGNATURE OF PARENT/GUARDIAN
+PRINT NAME OF PARENT/ GUARDIAN DATE

+SIGNATURE OF PARENT/G UARDIAN

 PHYSICIAN SECTION

-An authorized medical examiner must certify on this Consent Form as to the athlete's fitness to participate in the particular sport(s) involved.
-A Consent Form may be completed no earlier than June 1st; and, regardless of when completed during the school year, remains effective only until the next May 31st.
+may be completed no earl athlete's fitness to participate in tegardless of when completed duri

-I certify that I find, to a reasonable degree of medical certainty that the athlete is physically able to participate in the athletic program named above.
+I certify that I find, to a re program named above. asonable degree of medica l certainty that the athle ete is physically able to participate in the athletic

-Signature of Licensed Physician Date Address of Physician Phone (Parent and Physician): Are there any physical or other restr ctive limitation which the team, league, and diocese should be aware of which might restrict the athlete's participation in th ne program?
-Yes No
+Signature of Licensed Phy sician Date

+Address of Physician Phone

+re there any physical or oth thlete's participation in the which the team, league, and dioce ese should be aware of

 If yes, specify:

-ADMINISTRATIVE SECTION
+ADMINISTRATIVE SEC CTION

-PRINCIPAL'S SIGNATURE (if attending Catholic school):

-PASTOR/PAROCHIAL VICAR SIGNATURE:
+PASTOR/PAROCHIAL VICA R SIGNATURE: CCD program \

-(if parishioner, pastor must validate participation in CCD program.)
+(ii parisilioner, pastor mu st validate participation in CCD program.)